kubos/kubos/docs/installation-docs/installing-linux-bbb.rst

 It should take roughly 10 minutes for a 4GB image to be loaded onto an SD card.

-Once the program has finished successfully, the SD card is ready to be inserted into the Pumpkin MBM2's microSD slot.
+Once the program has finished successfully, the SD card is ready to be inserted into the Beaglebone Black's microSD slot.

 Boot into U-Boot
 ~~~~~~~~~~~~~~~~